tomshen/learnjs/slides/slides.md

 # Undefined values
 * `undefined`, `null`
 * used to indicate lack of value
-* difference is sublte and mostly unimportant
+* difference is subtle and mostly unimportant
 * use `null`